Silk Road (marketplace): Later seizures

-On 3 November 2020, after years of inactivity, observers of the bitcoin blockchain detected that two transactions totaling 69,370 bitcoin and bitcoin cash, worth approximately $1 billion in total at the time of transfer, had been made from a bitcoin address associated with the Silk Road.
+On 3 November 2020, after years of inactivity, observers of the bitcoin blockchain detected that two transactions totaling 69,370 bitcoin and bitcoin cash, worth approximately $1 billion in total at the time of transfer, had been made from 1HQ3Go3ggs8pFnXuHVHRytPCq5fGG8Hbhx, a bitcoin address associated with the Silk Road.
 At the time of transfer, it was worth 58 times its value in 2015.
 It was subsequently revealed that the transfer had been made by the United States government in a civil forfeiture action.
 According to a press release by the U.S. Attorney's Office of the Northern District of California, the bitcoin wallet belonged to an "Individual X" who had originally acquired the bitcoins by hacking the Silk Road.

 Products

 In March 2013, the site had 10,000 products for sale by vendors, 70% of which were drugs.
 Drugs were grouped under the headings stimulants, psychedelics, prescription, precursors, other, opioids, ecstasy, dissociatives, and steroids/PEDs.
 Fake driver's licenses were also offered for sale.
 The site's terms of service prohibited the sale of certain items.
 When the Silk Road marketplace first began, the creator and administrators instituted terms of service that prohibited the sale of anything whose purpose was to "harm or defraud".
 This included child pornography, stolen credit cards, assassinations, and weapons of any type; other darknet markets such as Black Market Reloaded gained user notoriety because they were not as restrictive on these items as the Silk Road incarnations were.
 There were also legal goods and services for sale, such as apparel, art, books, cigarettes, erotica, jewellery, and writing services.
 A sister site, called "The Armoury", sold weapons (primarily firearms) during 2012, but was shut down, due to a lack of demand.

+The Silk Road offered over 24,400 products related to drugs for sale and an infrastructure that made these transactions.
+The official sellers guide stated the prohibition of any sale of goods that were meant for harm or fraud, but allowed for prescription drugs, pornography, and counterfeit documents.
+Only users of Tor could access the Silk Road.

 Buyers were able to leave reviews of sellers' products on the site and in an associated forum, where crowdsourcing provided information about the best sellers and worst scammers.
 Most products were delivered through the mail, with the site's seller's guide instructing sellers how to vacuum-seal their products to escape detection.